-This is a chicken brine recipe that will yield the most succulent, juiciest roast chicken you will EVER have in your life!
-Bringing injects flavor and moisture as well as tenderizing – you will be blown away by how juicy the chicken breast is!
+This is a chicken brine recipe that will produce the most succulent, juiciest roast chicken you have ever eaten in your life!
+Bringing injects flavor, moisture, and tenderizing – you will be blown away by how juicy the chicken breast is!

-A brine is simply a solution made up of salt and water that you use to soak meat (like chicken) for some time before cooking.
-Brining Chicken Brine Recipe helps infuse flavors and evenly season the meat before cooking and also keeps chicken tender while cooking.
+Brine is just a mix of salt and water used to dip meat (like chicken) for a few hours before cooking.
+Brining Chicken Brine Recipe helps to enhance the flavor of the food and the salted meat before cooking, and it also makes the chicken tender during cooking.

 HOW DO YOU MAKE CHICKEN BRINE RECIPE?

-When you make this chicken brine recipe start by pouring water into a large pot.
-Add salt, honey, bay leaves, garlic, peppercorns, rosemary, thyme, parsley and lemon slices to the water.
+This chicken brine recipe can be made with your first step of pouring water into a large pot.
+Take the water and add salt, honey, bay leaves, garlic, peppercorns, rosemary, thyme, parsley, and lemon slices to it.
 Simmer everything for a few minutes until the salt dissolves.
 Cool the brine to room temperature.
-Add your chicken to the cooled liquid, cover it and refrigerate it.
-When you are ready to cook the chicken, remove the pot from the fridge, pat it dry and remove any herbs or peppercorns from the chicken.
-Cook and enjoy the chicken!
+You can pour the cooled liquid into your chicken or cover the pot & keep it in the refrigerator.
+Once you are done prepping the chicken, you will have to take the pot from the fridge, dry it by patting it, and remove the herbs or peppercorns from the chicken.
+Begin cooking and enjoy your chicken!

 Ingredients